guntherkoo/webpack-react-boilerplate/README.md

 # Webpack React Boilerplate
-Created this boilerplate to quickly start a simple ReactJS app.
+Created this boilerplate to quickly start a simple ReactJS app with a quick Redux store setup.

 ## Initialize project
 - `npm install`